carsonalexander14/project-management-tool/README.md

 ## Features

-•	To complete this project, follow the instructions below.
-If you get stuck, ask a question in the community.

-•	Use the supplied files as static assets and example templates for your web site.

 •	As a user of the site, I should be able to sign up for an account.

 •	As a user of the site, I should be able to log into my account.